Broccoli: A Companion Planting Guide

 Broccoli is a heavy feeder, so it is important to fertilize it regularly.
 A balanced fertilizer, such as 10-10-10, should be applied every two weeks.
 Broccoli can also benefit from a side dressing of compost or manure.

-Broccoli is a good companion plant for a variety of other vegetables.
-Some good companion plants for broccoli include:
+a good companion plant for a variety of other vegetables.
+Some good companion plants for broccoli include:- Carrots: Carrots help to repel pests from broccoli.

 - Cucumbers: Cucumbers help to improve the flavor of broccoli.